-These days, I'm the proud owner of a Roomba vacuum cleaner, and just like the taste of fresh coffee in the morning, there is a taste of victory every time it does its thing on its own; No one spent any time vacuuming, yet floors are always clean.
+These days, I'm the proud owner of a Roomba vacuum cleaner, and just like the taste of fresh coffee in the morning, there is a taste of victory every time it does its thing on its own; no one spent any time vacuuming, yet floors are always clean.
 Pure magic.

 My awe is long in the making.
-Like many kids in my generation, I grew up watching reruns of Hannah Barbera's "Los Supersónicos" (The Jetsons); I remember yearning to build my own "Robotina" to take care of everyone's chores.
-When the time came to pick a field for college, I jumped at first sight of Mechatronics, only to change it in dismay about the prospects in the early 2000s.
+Like many kids in my generation, I grew up watching reruns of Hannah Barbera's "Los Supersónicos" (The Jetsons); I remember craving to build my own "Robotina" to take care of everyone's chores.
+When the time came to pick a field for college, I jumped at first sight of Mechatronics, only to change it in dismay over the prospects in the early 2000s.
 While working in manufacturing, steep investment requirements shattered my automation ambitions.
 And a decade later, tinkering with Arduinos and Smart-Speaker Assistants led only to orchestrated party tricks.

-On paper, the feat tends to appear feasible with the technologies at our disposal; However, upon closer look, their performance and economics are not where we need them to be.
+On paper, the feat tends to appear feasible with the technologies at our disposal; however, upon closer look, their performance and economics are not where we need them to be.
 At least not yet.

-So every now and then, when the inner kid wakes up asking — Are we there yet?
-Are we finally within striking distance from having general-purpose robots? — I'm happy to go and have a look.
+So every now and then, when the inner kid wakes up asking—are we there yet?
+Are we finally within striking distance from having general-purpose robots?—I'm happy to go and have a look.

 Things are similarly looking bright on the silicon side; Fifty-seven years in, and Moore's law is still going strong, perhaps with a slight decrease in vigor within the last decade, yet the number of transistors continues to double every two years or so.
-We expect the momentum to continue not only through miniaturization but with advancements in chip architectures.4
+We expect the momentum to continue not only through miniaturization but with the advancements in chip architectures.4

 At this point, if you can imagine it, we can figure out how to build it.
-And while state-of-the-art hardware tends to carry hefty price tags5, our track record suggests once we supply the appropriate demand, the system will react with the required capacity and optimizations.
+And while state-of-the-art hardware tends to carry hefty price tags5, our track record suggests that once we supply the appropriate demand, the system will react with the required capacity and optimizations.
 After all, capitalism has taught us that where there's money to be made, the opportunities get seized swiftly.